outstandy/sandwish/README.md

 For this I templated/partialized with Jade.

 ###CSS
 I'm increasingly of the atomic CSS mindset—it's verbose, but it provides a lot more clarity when you've got to navigate larger stylesheets, and makes incremental changes a lot smoother.
 Semantic classes are still used for structure and targetting, but rarely have anything presentational attached to them.
+Preprocessed with Sass.

 The super basic grid framework is Bourbon Neat.
 I usually roll my own `flexbox` layout but for speed's sake I went with something a little more built-out.

 ###JS
-I started a real rough React app, which I'm curious to flesh out more.
-The constantly updating UI (order parts, swapping out icons, visually 'building' the sandwich) seems to mesh really well with React's components base.
-I need to architect the data better and refactor.
-Nice-to-haves, like saved orders and delivery status updates could also benefit.
+I started a real rough React app, which I'm curious to flesh out more; at the moment all it's doing is some mapping and initial state-setting.
+The constantly updating UI (order parts, swapping out icons, visually 'building' the sandwich) seems to mesh really well with React's reusable components basis.
+Nice-to-haves, like saved orders and delivery status updates could also benefit from that.